-- The organisation may have policies or other regulations that limit how employee's social security number may be used in their profession.
+- The organization may have policies or other regulations that limit how employee's social security number may be used in their profession.

 - An e-employment ID is not bound to national borders, i.e. they can be used by foreign actors, subsidiaries, etc.

-- At workplaces where citizen IDs are used, you need to write and distribute a paper (proxie) to authorise an employee to use a certain application for the organisation that owns the application.
-If you have several applications that the employee should use, you need to write a proxie for each application.
-When the user ends his/her employment, all of these proxies must be revoked - which can easily be forgotten due to human errors.
+- At workplaces where citizen IDs are used, you need to write and distribute a paper (proxy) to authorize an employee to use a certain application for the organization that owns the application.
+If you have several applications that the employee should use, you need to write a proxy for each application.
+When the user ends his/her employment, all of these proxies must be revoked - which can easily be forgotten due to human error.

-- With an organisation e-ID, the organisation can instead revoke the users e-ID simply by revoking the employee's certificate (e-ID) when he/she ends his/her employment since this e-ID belongs to the company, i.e. there is no problem with forgotten revocation of proxies in this case.
+- With an organization e-ID, the organization can instead revoke the user's e-ID simply by revoking the employee's certificate (e-ID) when he/she ends his/her employment since this e-ID belongs to the company, i.e. there is no problem with forgotten revocation of proxies in this case.

 Integrity, Authenticity and non repudiation